 It takes a long time to get a good amount of drinkable water.

 Water Test Kits

 Quality of water can be determined using a simple water testing kit.
 Without a water test kit you will be unable to determine what needs to be done improve the quality and safety of your water.

 You can buy a simple water test kit online that tests for 10 common contaminants.
 Testing the water source in question only takes about 10 minutes.

 Questions to Ask Yourself

-Understanding the severity of the emergency will help us to determine, what quality of water we should be aiming for within the given period.
+Understanding the severity of the emergency will help us to determine what standards of quality we should be aiming for within the given period.
 Life and death situations will require immediate purification methods.
-In such a case water that meets the minimum basic requirements will need to be used.
-This brings into effect the need to have quick and effective purification methods on hand to reduce the response time.
+In such circumstances water that meets the minimum basic requirements will need to be used.
+This means having quick and effective purification methods on hand to reduce the response time.

 On the other hand, you may have a situation where your normal supply of water has been cut off and you still have some in reserve.
 You will probably only need the water in a couple of days or hours.
 In this case, you are at liberty to calmly plan and choose the purification method most convenient for you.

-In an emergency, though you may not have access to water purification kits, good judgment is needed.
-Ask yourself these questions.
+In an emergency where you may not have access to water purification kits, good judgment is needed.
+Ask yourself the following questions:

 Where am I?